Mass in the Catholic Church: Preparation of the gifts

+Eucharistic Prayer (Anaphora)

 The Eucharistic Prayer, "the centre and high point of the entire celebration", then begins with a dialogue between priest and the faithful.
 This dialogue opens with the normal liturgical greeting, "The Lord be with you", but in view of the special solemnity of the rite now beginning, the priest then exhorts the faithful: "Lift up your hearts."
 The faithful respond with: "We lift them up to the Lord."
 The priest then introduces the great theme of "Eucharist", a word originating in the Greek word for giving thanks: "Let us give thanks to the Lord, our God."
 The faithful join in this sentiment, saying: "It is right and just."

 The priest continues with one of many thematic Eucharistic Prayer prefaces, which lead to the Sanctus acclamation: "Holy, Holy, Holy Lord God of hosts.
 Heaven and earth are full of your glory.
 Hosanna in the highest.
 Blessed is he who comes in the name of the Lord.
 Hosanna in the highest."

 In some countries, including the United States, the faithful kneel immediately after the singing or recitation of the Sanctus.
 If a person is unable to kneel, he makes a profound bow after the Consecration – the Institution Narrative that recalls Jesus' words and actions at his Last Supper: "Take this, all of you, and eat of it: for this is my body which will be given up for you. ...Take this, all of you, and drink from it: for this is the chalice of my blood, the blood of the new and eternal covenant, which will be poured out for you and for many for the forgiveness of sins.
 Do this in memory of me."
 In many places, a consecrated bell is rung after the elevation of each element.
 The tradition of raising the host and chalice high after the Consecration has its origin in the ad orientem celebration of the Mass, and is done so that the people may more readily see the Host.
 It is also customary on solemnities and other days for the altar servers to offer incense to the Host and chalice during the elevation.
 The priest then announces: "The mystery of faith," and the faithful respond with an acclamation, using one of three prescribed formulae.